History of wildlife tracking technology: Scale clipping

 The first scientific paper on scale clipping was published in 1933.
 Sharp dissecting or microsurgical scissors are used to clip specific ventrals on snakes.
 A serial enumeration system is used so that individuals can be identified based on the scarring pattern.

 1940s

 Radar

 During World War II, birds that were migrating caused "phantom signals" or "radar angels" to appear on radar screens.
 Since then, radar has become a widely used method for studying migrating organisms.
 Early radar technologies, such as WSR-57 (Weather Surveillance Radar - 1957), have been replaced by the Next Generation Weather Radar program (NEXRAD) which was installed in segments during the 1990s.
-Also known as WSR-88D (Weather Surveillance Radar 88 Doppler), NEXRAD is a doppler system that replaced older non-Doppler meteorological radars.
-NEXRAD can determine both the direction and speed of migrating individuals that are traveling both towards and away from the radar.
+Also known as WSR-88D (Weather Surveillance Radar 88 Doppler), NEXRAD is a Doppler system that replaced older non-Doppler meteorological radars.
+NEXRAD can determine both the direction and speed of migrating individuals that are traveling both toward and away from the radar.